cloud-gov/cloud-native-aws-terraform-workshop/README.md

-# Deploying a 12-factor app with Terraform, shell scripts, CI, and AWS.
+# Provisioning and Deploying a 12-factor app in AWS with Terraform, shell scripts, and CI.

 A 1-day hands-on training class in which participants will learn: